rafalafel21/CS_122_Health_Project/README.txt

         information about these products and their health scores, helping them make more informed decisions about which products may be healthier than others, based on the additives they contain.

+Available Scripts:
+        Run "pip install Bullet" if you do not have Bullet already installed Run "python3 cli.py" to acess the project's command line interface

 -------------------------------------------------------------------------------